huntdatacenter/docs/docs/working-in-your-lab/workbench/installation.md

 Make sure you are connected to the VPN before accessing Workbench.
 :::

-1. Open your web browser (Firefox is required for Linux).
+1. Open your web browser (we recommend Google Chrome).

 2. Type in the URL address to your lab in your browser.